TonyHermann/CountriesApiApp/README.md

 ### Continued development

 Ok, so, since i made it with JS Vanilla and i'm a newbie on this yet, i will re-develop this on the future, but with React.js; in order to optimize the code and improve the function that show you information from country that you have clicked.
 Also, i want to stop the over Scss nesting use.
+- [03-08-22] Replaced the API url to https://restcountries.com/v2/all, because the old one wasn't working anymore.

 ### Useful resources